-Elizabeth Peavey is a prizewinning writer, teacher and performer.
-Her one-woman show, My Mother’s Clothes Are Not My Mother, premiered in Portland in September of 2011 to sold-out houses across Maine in 2011 and ‘12 and won the 2013 Maine Literary Award for Best Drama.
+Elizabeth Peavey is a Portland-based writer, performer and educator.
+Her one-woman show, My Mother’s Clothes Are Not My Mother, played to sold-out houses across Maine in 2011 and ‘12 and won the 2013 Maine Literary Award for Best Drama.
 It will be presented in New York City this coming May.
-Her latest book, Glorious Slow Going: Maine Stories of Art, Adventure and Friendship, which was a finalist for the John M. Cole Maine-themed Nonfiction Award in the 2012 Maine Literary Awards.
+Her latest book, Glorious Slow Going: Maine Stories of Art, Adventure and Friendship, was a Maine Literary Awards finalist.
 She is also the author of Outta My Way: An Odd Life Lived Loudly and of Maine & Me, which was awarded the MLA for Best Maine-themed Book.
 Her writing is frequently featured in Down East magazine, where she has been a contributing editor since 1997.
 Her humor column, “Outta My Yard,” can be found at thebollard.com.

-All of which is to say -- she's never been able to hold down a real job.
+All of which is to say she's never been able to hold down a real job.